 My functional movement workouts include lots of exercises that strengthen the joints: leg lowering, pushups, squats, bridge, etc. I’ve been researching and practicing other exercises to strengthen and align the pelvis.

 A couple of other things: The habit-changing is going okay.
-When I habitually cross my legs or stand with more weight on one leg, more and more I catch myself, stop doing it, and focus on being evenly aligned.
+When I habitually cross my legs or stand with more weight on one leg, more and more I catch myself doing it, stop doing it, and focus on being evenly aligned.

 It feels good to be aligned, and I notice that I’m not doing those things as often as I used to.